ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 To proceed, you need to [Configure user access to Horizon](../configure_user_access_to_horizon/) and [Log in to the Horizon interface](https://horizon.cloud.ovh.net/auth/login/).

 If you have deployed instances in different regions, make sure you are in the correct region.
-You can verify this at the top corner left in the Horizon interface.
+You can verify this on the top left corner in the Horizon interface.

 ![horizon interface](images/firstaccesshorizon.png){.thumbnail}